EU ministers fail to break digital tax deadlock

 Companies with big online advertising operations like Google and Facebook would be most affected by the Franco-German proposal as they make up the majority of the market in Europe.

-Under this proposal, the tax would not come into force until January, 2021 and only if no international solution has been found.
-Paris and Berlin also proposed that it expire by 2025 in a move aimed at appeasing concerns that it may become permanent.
+Under this proposal, the tax would not come into force until January 2021, and only if no international solution has been found.
+Paris and Berlin proposed that it expire by 2025 in a move aimed at appeasing concerns that it may become permanent.

 The Austrian presidency has been trying to reach a deal on the tax by the end of the year, while the Franco-German proposal calls for a deal by March.

-“Don’t expect us to solve the challenge of a generation in a couple weeks or months,” French Finance Minister Le Maire said, adding the Franco-German proposal could still yield a deal.
+“Don’t expect us to solve the challenge of a generation in a couple weeks or months,” French Finance Minister Bruno Le Maire said, adding the Franco-German proposal could still yield a deal.

 German Finance Minister Olaf Scholz said tax receipts generate by the proposed Franco-German tax would be small, noting a similar tax planned by Britain was expected to raise around 500 million pounds ($641 million).

-Reporting by Leigh Thomas, editing by Ed Osmond and Alexander Smith
+Reporting by Leigh Thomas, editing by Ed Osmond, Alexander Smith and Leslie Adler